Board of Trustees

 Kate Platts has been a Trustee since 2015.
 She is Vice Chair of the Trust and Chair of the Finance and resources sub committee.
 As Finance Director at The Sheffield College she has strong connections to the city.
 Her previous roles include being Head of Financial Services at South Yorkshire Passenger Transport, Executive Head of Finance at Sheffield Hallam University and Financial Controller of Sheffield International Venues.

-Richard Dunlop - Chair Risk and Governance Committee
+Tom Ashford - Chair of Risk and Governance Committee

 Tom has over 15 years’ experience of IT in the Financial Services sector, occupying both technical and leadership positions.
 Tom holds numerous professional IT qualifications and certifications, and is a graduate in Computer Science from the University of Sheffield.

 Outside work, he is passionate about improving outcomes for young people.
 Tom has been a school governor at Hallam Primary School for over two years, he works with Sheffield City Council as an Independent Visitor for young people in care, and also with Teach First providing voluntary, professional coaching support to new teachers.

 Tom is married, and has two daughters attending primary school in Sheffield.

 Is an independent Business Consultant but previously held senior positions in American Express.
 He is experienced in business change and transformation.
 Has operational experience of working at Board level and also in contract negotiations and business growth.

 Colin has worked in the financial services (SVP), retail, and business development consultancy for over 30 years and is currently the Managing Director of Albert Chantry Consultants.
 He brings expertise in IT services, business risk management, financial regulatory standards, board level governance and business strategy/planning.